angular/material-start/README.md

 * The types provided by the `typings` tool (part of npm's `postinstall` script) are outdated and use references to interfaces beginning with 'I' which is not in-line with Angular 2 standards.
-These typings are provided by the community and not Angular Material.
+These typings are provided by the community and not AngularJS Material.

   Additionally, as of this writing, the typings were based off of 1.1.0-RC5 instead of the final 1.1.0 which was recently released so there may be some discrepancies in the type generations.